shippableSamples/node-ecr-deploy-ecs-loadbalancer/README.md

 * Perform docker build and push image to Amazon EC/2 Container Registry (Amazon ECR)
 * Automatically deploy image to TEST environment
 * Manually deploy image to PROD environment
-* Automatically register Amazon ECS application load balancer for each environment
+* Automatically register Amazon ECS services with application load balancer (ALB) for each environment

 ## Run CI for this repo on Shippable
 * Fork this repo into your source code account (e.g. GitHub)